EssiPry/lut-my-balcony-pal/README.md

 ### My Balcony Pal

-A flutter prototype of My Balcony Pal -application.
+This is a flutter prototype of My Balcony Pal -application dashboard.

-To run procject:
+#### To run the flutter prototype:

 Go to my-balcony-pal folder

 Run commands: